Removing Users From The Local Administrators Group

 When you right-click and create a new policy, you will have the option to add, remove or even modify local group membership.
 This method of managing local group membership provides more flexibility over Restricted Groups.
 In the example below, the policy will remove all members of the local administrators group and add the Domain Admins group back in.

 These are challenges all organizations will face when removing administrator privileges from end users, even in Windows 7 deployments.
-This is where PowerBroker Desktops, Windows Edition comes to the rescue.
-PowerBroker Desktops can elevate these apps, tasks and installs, dynamically without any impact to the end users.
+This is where PowerBroker for Windows comes to the rescue.
+PowerBroker for Windows can elevate these apps, tasks and installs, dynamically without any impact to the end users.
 You can even measure your progress with robust reporting capabilities that include automatic discovery of applications that require administrator privileges in your enterprise, but it also will show you how many user accounts have local administrator privileges, as shown below.

 At this point you have successfully managed which accounts have administrative rights and ensured users can still carry out their day to day operations without them.
 That leaves one more key item – passwords.
 Most, if not all, of you have a password age policy in place for your users, and sadly, many of them have that password written on a post-it in a vault, or under their keyboard, whichever is closer.
 While there isn’t much we can do to solve that problem, we can help you to properly manage enterprise, local and service account passwords that need to retain privileged access.

 One option is LAPS.
 Microsoft released a product called Local Administrator Password Solution (LAPS) in 2015.
 LAPS can change the Local Administrator password for domain joined machines but it is quite limited, most notably…

 1) LAPS requires an AD schema exchange.
 This may not be an issue for your company, but it is definitely a consideration.